Bogota, Colombia

 Screenshot this before you go

-Aguardiente is social currency.
-Accepting the first round offered and saying salud makes you a friend in thirty seconds.
+Accepting the first round of aguardiente and saying salud makes you a friend in thirty seconds.
+Refusing it reads as standoffish.
 The phrase una más no hace daño (one more won't hurt) is what you'll hear right before it definitively does.

-Pack layers — Bogotá nights drop to 8°C even in warm months.
-That leather jacket pulling double duty as style and warmth is a sound investment.
-Theatron on a themed Saturday demands a look; Cine Tonalá's bar does not.
+Pack layers.
+Bogotá nights get genuinely cold even in warmer months — that leather jacket pulling double duty as style and warmth is a sound investment.
+Theatron on a themed Saturday demands a look; Cine Tonalá's bar absolutely does not.

 The Bottom Line